Wiki · Concept · Last reviewed June 25, 2026

 Flow Matching and Rectified Flow

-Flow matching and rectified flow are generative modeling methods that train a neural network to predict a velocity field: a direction of motion that carries noisy samples toward data.
-They are now important in text-to-image systems, video and audio generation, biological design, and robot-action models.
+Flow matching and rectified flow are continuous-time generative modeling methods that train a neural network to predict a velocity field: the direction and speed that moves a noisy or source sample toward data.
+They name a training and sampling family, not a whole product stack, and are now important in text-to-image systems, video and audio generation, protein and molecular design research, and robot-action models.

 Definition